soumyanil22/React-concepts/README.md

 **Filter**: it iterates over an array elements and returns a new array with elements satisfying a condition which is given.
 It works basically as a filter as the name suggests.

-Reduce: It reduces an array to a single value by iterating over an array, it returns the value of the callback function, the value is stored in accumulator.
+**Reduce**: It reduces an array to a single value by iterating over an array, it returns the value of the callback function, the value is stored in accumulator.

                                                    ******************************************
  **Implementation of Map,Filter and Reduce**